infobaleen/infobaleen.github.io/docs/Platform/Analytics/Dashboards.md

-## Create dashboards

-You can customize dashboards to visualize various information and results based on your data.

 Dashboards can be created by clicking the + icon in the dropdown menu.
 When you create a dashboard you are asked for a name, this name can be changed later.

 ![Image title](../../images/Analytics/analytics1.png){:style="width:400px" .center}